-Enterprise asset management (EAM) software streamlines the planning, administrative, and management functions required for effective maintenance.
-EAM software helps you plan and control maintenance work.
+Maintenance management software streamlines the planning, administrative, and management functions required for effective maintenance.
+Computerized maintenance management systems (CMMS) and enterprise asset management (EAM) software help you plan and control maintenance work.
 Maintenance tasks are triggered by meter readings, condition, time, work requests from people on the plant floor, etc. These triggers or work requests are turned into work orders, which provide details about the procedures that need to be performed and the required parts and tools.
 Completing work orders enables organizations to collect data regarding the work performed and the underlying cause of the problem.

 Maintenance is an essential activity that should be treated as a profit center rather than a cost center.
 Maintenance is an investment in your company’s future.
-Using EAM software can streamline your company’s maintenance operations, help you stay on top of preventive maintenance, and lower costs.
-To discover the benefits that EAM software can provide your organization, contact DPSI today to set up a free consultation with our team.
+Using CMMS/EAM software can streamline your company’s maintenance operations, help you stay on top of preventive maintenance and lower costs.
+To discover the benefits that maintenance management software can provide your organization, contact DPSI or sign up for a free trial today.